sathyamus/ReadME/Azure.md

     - High Availability - Zone redundant HA, Samezone HA
   - Azure metrics (%CPU, Memory, Storage, IO)

+- Azure Advisor
+  - Provides the suggestions to optimize the cost of the resources
+    - Suggests to reserve resources for longer period (3Y) etc

+- Azure Dashboards
+  - Used to create various metrics and alerts
+    - DBs / VMs created / deleted in x days
+    - DBs / VMs re-sized in x days

 ### Getting the list of Resources registered for respective subscription
     az provider list > provider_list.txt